Andy-set-studio/stalfos.io/index.md

 Serve is the typical command you'd use while building static HTML, CSS and JS templates or if you were building a static website.

-Trigger serve by running `gulp-serve` in your terminal.
+Trigger serve by running `gulp serve` in your terminal.

 ### Watch